 Charles was invited to be a guest preacher at London’s New Park Street Chapel.
 After three weeks, he became the pastor.
 His preaching style was new.
 Unlike London’s other pulpiteers, he didn’t rely on extended flowery sentences.
 He used shorter, to-the-point statements in the language of his listeners.
 He incorporated dramatic gestures.
 He infused his sermons with humor.
 His critics attacked his youthfulness and his unsophisticated sermon style, but the public attended his services, heard the gospel preached and were drawn to Jesus.

-In a short time the New Park Street Chapel congregation outgrew their building.
+In a short time, the New Park Street Chapel congregation outgrew their building.
 During the construction of a larger building, they relocated to larger venues to accommodate the growing crowds.October 19, 1856, was Charles’ first night to preach in Surrey Hall.
 The building was packed.
-Thousands awaited outside, unable to enter.
+Thousands waited outside, unable to enter.
 When someone yelled, “Fire!” everyone ran for the exits.
-In the excitement, seven people fell under foot and were trampled to death.
+In the excitement, seven people fell underfoot and were trampled to death.
 The tragedy really disturbed Charles; he saw the deaths as seven people thrust into eternity, possibly without being ready.